 What’s it about?
 Neil Gaiman, Andy Kubert and Richard Isanove’s epic 2003 limited series reimagined the company’s staple characters during the 17th century, where Captain America is the Nathaniel Poe-esque companion of Virginia Dare, and mutants are known as the Witchbreed.
 Follow-ups included “Marvel 1602: New World,” “Fantastick Four,” “Spider-Man 1602,” and “1602: Witch Hunter Angela.”

 Why should it be on Disney+?
 “1602” always seemed like an unlikely choice for an adaptation, since it wouldn’t contribute to the MCU’s narrative – until now.
 It would be even easier to sell this as a side-narrative on Disney+, as viewers won’t feel like they’re paying to watch something irrelevant to the MCU.
-There of plenty of reasons to adapt “1602” on its own merits though: its premise inherently provides endless pleasant surprises for the audience, and its setting is incredibly atmospheric.
+There are plenty of reasons to adapt “1602” on its own merits though: its premise inherently provides endless pleasant surprises for the audience, and its setting is incredibly atmospheric.

 It could be a crossover hit with fans of: Pirates of the Caribbean, The Devil’s Mistress, Gunpowder, Black Sails, Jamestown.

 What’s it about?
 Jonathan Hickman and Dustin Weaver’s wildly imaginative 2010 series uncovered the history of the Brotherhood of the Shield, the ancient predecessor of the spy agency, whose members – including Leonardo da Vinci, Galileo Galilei, and Sir Isaac Newton – protected the world for centuries before the likes of Tony Stark, Reed Richards et al.